Frequently Asked Questions

 A

-With the closure of previous online art resources I thought a dedicated, well designed web site would help fans and collectors worldwide.
+With the closure of previous online art resources a dedicated, well designed web site was necessary for fans and collectors worldwide.
 I hope it honors the legacy of Messrs.
 Page, Plant, Jones and Bonham.
+ZeppelinArt went live in May 2002.

 Q